Kilgraston School: School

 In 1930 the house and grounds were purchased by the Society of the Sacred Heart and opened as a school with 40 boarders.
 The Society ran the school as a charitable trust until 2000 when it became a private school.
 It briefly participated in the Assisted Places Scheme during the 1990s until its abolishment.
 In 2003, it absorbed the nearby all-girls Butterstone Prep School due to the latter's financial difficulties.
 Its girls were transferred 22 miles to Kilgraston and one of the boarding houses was named Butterstone after the school.

 Capital investments included the opening of a 25m indoor swimming pool complex and upgrades to the equestrian centre (Kilgraston was the only school in Scotland with equestrian facilities on campus) including a 60m x 40m floodlit arena and an international sized all-weather floodlit hockey pitch.
 Other developments had been a new theatre with retractable seating for 150, a bistro style dining room, sports pavilion as well as an upgrade of the residential facilities.
 As a member of the Network of Sacred Heart Schools, there were exchange and twinning programmes available for girls to interact with fellow students from sister schools around the world.
 Sixth Form pupils had access to their own study centre with individual work stations.
 In 2014, Professor Yellowlees, Chair of the Royal Society of Chemistry and Vice President and Head of the School of Science and Engineering at Edinburgh University, formally opened Kilgraston's £1 million Science Centre.

 In January 2012, Kilgraston was named "Independent School of the Year" ahead of 27 other independent schools across Britain at the Independent School Awards.
 It was also nominated for the Outstanding Strategic Initiative Award in recognition of the changes the school had made to achieve 55% growth in the last five years and received the Outstanding Financial Initiative prize for its £2m investment in facilities and the introduction of a number of Sports Academies.

 In June 2023, it was announced that Kilgraston would be permanently closing at the end of the 2022–2023 academic year.
 Within 4 days of this announcement £1.2 million had been pledged to Kilgraston from current and former parents, alumnae and friends of the school with a goal of Kilgraston remaining open.
 6 days after the closure announcement, Kilgraston was reported to be in final talks with a long term investor, Achieve Education Limited.

 In August 2024, it was announced that Kilgraston would close immediately due to a sale falling through with Achieve Education Limited.

 In 2025, the school was put up for auction for £1.6 million.
+The new owner, Lumara Capital, stated in October 2025 that it wanted to see Kilgraston’s “outstanding facilities" come alive once more.